mdozmorov/HiC_tools/README.md

 ## Papers

 A four-cutter enzyme yields a resolution of ∼256 bp and a six-cutter a resolution of ∼4,096 bp.

+### Technology

+- Golloshi, Rosela, Jacob Sanders, and Rachel Patton McCord.
+“Iteratively Improving Hi-C Experiments One Step at a Time.”
+Preprint.
+Genomics, March 22, 2018. https://doi.org/10.1101/287201. - Optimization steps for Hi-C wet-lab protocol.
+Pitfalls and their effect on the downstream quality.
+Recommendations for each step.

 ### Methodological Reviews